reflectjs/reflectjs-doc/markdown/quick-start.md

 # ...
 START http://localhost:3002
 ```

-> <i class="bi-info-square-fill"></i> By using Reflect.js in a project you can customize it and add your own services and middleware to the server.
+> <i class="bi-info-square-fill"></i> By using Reflect.js in a project we can customize it and add our own services and middleware to the server.
 All options are documented in the [Server Reference](reference/server).

 ## Next steps

 * [Introduction](introduction) &mdash; get the gist of Reflect.js
 * [Examples](examples/reacivity) &mdash; see all the features in bite-sized examples
 * [Tutorial](tutorial) &mdash; get a taste of Reflect.js development
-* [Reference](reference/cli) &mdash; find all the details you might need
+* [Reference](reference/cli) &mdash; find all the details